List of Fruits Basket characters: Ayame Soma

-Ayame is best friends with Shigure and Hatori, who are the same age; while Shigure goes along with Ayame's outrageous personality, Hatori is the only one, according to Shigure and Takaya, who can restrain Ayame's worst behavior.
+Ayame is best friends with Shigure and Hatori, who are the same age; while Shigure goes along with Ayame's outrageous personality, frequently pretending to be lovers.
+Hatori is the only one, according to Shigure and Takaya, who can restrain Ayame's worst behavior.
 As the Snake, Ayame is especially susceptible to cold.
 When Ayame was in high school, he was president of the student council, and is proud that Yuki is following him.
 Ayame fears the "nothingness" of not being acknowledged.

 When Ayame was young, he completely ignored Yuki, and even forgot Yuki's name once, but during the series realizes he will be completely alone, with only Yuki as company when they get older.
 This spurs an obsession with gaining Yuki's love, which he attempts to do by demanding it from Yuki, and later trying more thoughtful ways to prove Yuki can depend on him.
 As the series progresses, Yuki gradually accepts Ayame as a brother, and even tries to understand him.
 When Ayame is freed from the curse, the first thing he does is embrace Mine Kuramae and confess he loves her.
 Takaya derived the name Ayame (normally a female name, meaning iris, or "blood iris" to be more specific) from the fifth month, ayamezuki or "month of irises," which is the month of the Snake, of the traditional Japanese calendar.

 In the sequel series Fruits Basket another, Ayame and Mine are married with two children, Hibika and Chizuru.